OzzyGoylusun/Power-BI.Sales-Analysis-Dashboard-for-a-Luxurious-Hotel-Group/README.md

 ### Data Analysis

-After investigating, importing and manipulating certain sections of the dataset, I decided to write a customised DAX function that would enable to calculate all sales YTD (i.e, year-to-date) and PY (i.e., prior year) in order to demonstrate YoY %.
+After investigating, importing and manipulating certain sections of the dataset, I decided to write a customised DAX function that would enable to calculate all sales YTD (i.e, year-to-date) and PY (i.e., prior year) in order to demonstrate YoY %, which was crucial to highlight potential fluctuations in sales figures in years as well as in certain seasons:

 ```dax
 Sales YTD =